-Due to seasonal maintenance, some indoor and outdoor exhibits may be closed at certain times this fall.
+Due to seasonal maintenance, some indoor and outdoor exhibits may be closed at certain times during the winter season.

 The World’s First Multi-Species Rotational Exhibit

 The Islands exhibit encourages visitors to explore the concept of Islands as ecological treasures.
 Adapted through eons of isolation, island species are uniquely vulnerable to changes brought about by natural forces or introduced by humans due to their inherent limited resources in a finite environment.

 All of the animals in the Islands exhibit are endangered or threatened species.
 The Louisville Zoo is helping to protect these species and their island homes by showing guests that islands are unique environments with limited resources; a delicate balance between man and nature must be maintained for both to survive.

 The sequence of animal rotation simulates the way these animals live in the wild and emulates the food chain inherent in the Indonesian wilderness.
 A natural predator/prey scenario plays out when the animals sense that other animals have been there.
 In turn, this stimulates them and heightens the animals’ awareness, therefore, creating a more active exhibit.

 Rotating different animal species through various habitats, allows the animals to experience changing environments.
 The new surroundings provide more interest and stimulation for the animals.

 Changing the species of the various habitats provides the visitor with a new and different experience during each visit to the Zoo.

 The architectural style of the viewing buildings creates an Indonesian village atmosphere, in keeping with the Island’s theme.
 The view buildings are organized around a common area to recreate the village environment.
 The heavy timber, cedar post and beam construction are suggestive of the traditional framing techniques incorporating rough-hewn logs gathered from the forest.